jelenabole/ing-webshop/README.md

     There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main()` method in the package `com.ingemark.webshop.WebshopApplication` class from your IDE.
     Alternatively, Spring Boot Maven plugin can be used: `mvn spring-boot:run`
-* **Check api documentation** After running the application, API documentation and examples of usage can be seen on this location (assumming the application port isn't changed):
+* **Check api documentation**
+    After running the application, API documentation and examples of usage can be seen on this location (assumming the application port isn't changed):
     ```
     localhost:8080/swagger-ui/index.html
     ```

-## Use built application
-To start the application, there is a JAR available in /lib directory.

 #### Notes
 * End-2-end tests use wiremock to mock external service, here: